Utah Deaf History and Culture

 A Proposal for a New Name

-Marilyn Tiller Call, who is hard of hearing, dedicated her life to uplifting the Deaf and hard-of-hearing community as the director of the Utah Community Center of the Deaf and Hard of Hearing.
-She recognized the profound importance of honoring the legacy of individuals who championed the rights and experiences of the Deaf community.
-This led her to advocate for renaming the center after Dr. Robert G. Sanderson, a respected Deaf leader whose life and work greatly impacted those around him.
+As the director of the Utah Community Center for the Deaf and Hard of Hearing, Marilyn Tiller Call, who is hard of hearing herself, dedicated her life to uplifting the Deaf and hard-of-hearing community.
+She recognized the profound importance of honoring those who championed the rights and experiences of the Deaf community.
+This understanding inspired her to advocate for renaming the center in honor of Dr. Robert G. Sanderson, a respected leader in the Deaf community whose life and work continue to inspire us.

-Marilyn's proposal to the Utah State Board of Education came from a place of deep respect and love for her community.
-She believed that the renaming would serve as a tribute to the ongoing advocacy efforts within the Deaf community.
+Marilyn's proposal to the Utah State Board of Education stemmed from her deep respect and love for her community.
+She believed that renaming the center would serve as a significant tribute to the ongoing advocacy efforts within the Deaf community.
 Her passion resonated with the board, which unanimously supported this important change.

-On October 4, 2003, a heartfelt celebration took place, allowing the Utah Deaf community to honor Dr. Robert G. Sanderson.
-This event wasn't just a commemoration of one individual; it was a celebration of the collective strength and resilience of the Deaf community, reflecting their rich history and ongoing journey toward recognition and equality (Call, UAD Bulletin, September 2003; Sanderson, 2004).
+On October 4, 2003, a heartfelt celebration took place, uniting the Utah Deaf community in honoring Dr. Robert G. Sanderson.
+This event was not just a commemoration of one individual but a powerful demonstration of our shared purpose and collective strength.
+It celebrated our resilience and reflected our rich history and ongoing journey toward recognition and equality (Call, UAD Bulletin, September 2003; Sanderson, 2004).
+As attendees shared stories and laughter, the atmosphere was filled with hope and determination.
+This gathering reaffirmed our commitment to advocate for the rights of the Utah Deaf community and inspired future generations to continue the fight for inclusivity and understanding in society.

 Picture